krwenholz/krwenholz.github.io/index.md

 Washington.
 Additionally, I have the incredible fortune of interning for a certain awesome computing company here in Washington state.

-My current projects are to
+##Current Projects##

-    * finish my Honors Senior Thesis. . . on something.
+* Finish my Honors Senior Thesis. . . on something.
-    * continue developing [LendingShack](http://lendingshack.com)!
+* Continue developing [LendingShack](http://www.lendingshack.com)!
 (With the
 help of my great friend and colleague, Josef Lange.)
+* Graduate, and get a job I would be thrilled to talk about with my non-technical grandmother.
+(She's an awesome sounding board.)

 ### My Posts (however few they may be) ###